BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

 - A computer can be both client and server - Example: when using localhost.

 - Use `inspect element` to see Networks tab in Chrome - Shows requests and responses - Can see the time taken for each request.

+## Protocols

+- Set of rules - Defined by the *Internet Society*.

+### TCP

+- Transmission Control Protocol

+- It will ensure that the data is delivered to the destination and will not be courrupted.